benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 exit
 ```

-As above, use the script [download_results.py](./scripts/download_results.py) to copy selected pipeline outputs to a folder on the Windows desktop.
-This time, we'll specify the `--analysis-root` explicitly:
+As above, use the script [download_results.py](./scripts/download_results.py) to copy selected pipeline outputs to a folder on the Windows desktop:

 ```
 cd ~
 conda activate geffen-pipelines
-python geffenlab-ephys-pipeline/scripts/download_results.py --analysis-root /vol/cortex/cd4/geffenlab/analysis/anjali/
+python geffenlab-ephys-pipeline/scripts/download_results.py
 ```

 When prompted use:

 ```
+Experimenter initials: AS
 Subject ID: AS20
 Session date MMDDYYYY: 03112025
 ```

 As above, this should copy pipeline results to the Windows desktop in a folder named `ephys-pipeline-outputs`.
 It should contain:
+ - Processing logs in `AS/AS20/03112025/`
- - Session summary figures and dataframe `.pkl`: `AS20/03112025/synthesis/`
+ - Session summary pickel and figures in `AS/AS20/03112025/synthesis`
- - Nextflow visualizations for the Geffen lab ephys pipeline: `AS20/03112025/nextflow`
+ - Nextflow visualizations for the Geffen lab ephys pipeline: `AS/AS20/03112025/nextflow`
- - Nextflow visualizations for the AIND ephys pipeline: `AS20/03112025/sorted/nextflow`
+ - Nextflow visualizations for the AIND ephys pipeline: `AS/AS20/03112025/sorted/nextflow`
- - Quality control visualizations from the AIND ephys pipeline: `AS20/03112025/sorted/visualization`
+ - Quality control visualizations from the AIND ephys pipeline: `AS/AS20/03112025/sorted/visualization/`